Khalwati order: Sectarianism and the establishment of the Khalwati order

 Due to the dual lineage of Khalwatis, their early history is heavily disputed, especially due to them being split into Sunni and Shia, with Sunnis generally favoring the Basrid lineage, and Shias favoring the Baghdadi lineage, due to it being connected to Ali al-Rida, as well as the previous Shia imams.

 A popular narrative dictates that the orders practice emerged upon the death of Umar al-Khalwati after having died from 40 days in fasting and seclusion.
 The practice of seclusion in virtually all Sufi orders is traced to at least one Khalwati pir present in their lineage.
 Despite the authority of Muhammad-Nur al-Khalwati, Umar al-Khalwati is usually considered its founder, or the "first pir".
-It is important to note however, that Umar- Khalwati was considered a cryptic and mysterious man who was not very well known and did very little to spread the order.
+Umar- Khalwati was considered a cryptic and mysterious man who was not very well known and did very little to spread the ordm:ner.
 Shaykh Yahya Shirvani is considered "the second pir" and was himself the primary person responsible for the spread of the Khalwati order.

 Yahya Shirvani lived during a time of great political instability in the wake of the Mongol invasion.
 After the Mongol invasions, Turkish nomads began to gather into urban centers of the Islamic world.
 All these cities had Sufi shaykhs performing miracles for the nomads.
 Thus, these Turkish nomads were easily converted to mystical Islam when the Sufi shaykhs promised them union with Allah.
 Yahya Shirvani entered Baku at this time of religious fervor and political instability, and he was able to start a movement.
 Yahya Shirvani was able to gather ten thousand people to his movement.
 Yahya had many popular, charismatic disciples to spread the order, including Pir Ilyas.